zhaofeng-shu33/Kuramoto_Oscillators/README.md

 [4.85074828 4.84967319 4.84943349 4.86083052 4.846165   4.85887088
  4.91879579 4.92206347 4.90935898 4.91855667 4.90739992 4.91748298]
 ```

+## Pros and Cons
+Pros: This method is bio-inspired, and shows potential in plausible explanation
+and theoretical justification.

+Cons:
+1. **Slow** as the number of nodes grows large,
+since we need to solve an ODE system with $N$ variables.
+2. **Low accuracy** compared with other methods.
+We test this method on SBM(100,2,16,4), which shows that
+it has low accuracy compared with SDP-based method.

 ## Reference
 Implementation of `syncnet` in [`pyclustering`](https://pyclustering.github.io/).